 When we talk of Parijatak flowers, a delicate darling comes in front of your eyes.
 I am sure all of you have seen the Parijatak flowers, especially those who live in the Southern part of India.
 This flower is loved by many, there are poems which use Parijatak as the symbol of love, and the flower has a very light fragrance, low shelf life.
 Typically these flowers bloom when we are counting sheep or dreaming.
 When we wake up, the flowers will be found spread below the tree- the Marathi word for this is सड़ा.

 This flower is white and has an orange stem, it is very delicate.
-When you see a delicate girl you will say she is like Parijatak flower.
+When you see a delicate girl, you will say she is like Parijatak flower.
 You have to be very careful when you pick up these flowers.
 But one good part is you get hundreds of these flowers in a day.
 What do you do with these flowers?
-Parijatak flowers have a knack for telling us if the temperature is cool or warm.
-When it starts cooling, you do not see flowers spread under the tree but they remain on the tree to be plucked by you and me, they are waiting to serve you but become a bit lazy like me in the cold weather!!
+Parijatak flowers have a knack for telling us if the temperature is cold or warm.
+When the temperature starts dropping, you do not see flowers spread under the tree, but they remain on the tree to be plucked by you and me, they are waiting to serve you but become a bit lazy like me in the cold weather!!

 Parijatak is a very simple tree, does not provide much shade, flowers are not exotic but are simple.
-In the similar vein, what use is there of this Parijatak?
-The tree does not bear fruit looks very normal.
+In a similar vein, what use is there of this Parijatak?
+The tree does not bear fruit and looks very ordinary.
 Does this tree represent the common man?

 I am ok if my neighbour gets the flower!!